-Employees who intend to exercise this section of this Article shall be required to notify the Company of their intent to do so within seventy-two (72) hours of being notified of their lay-off.
+Employees who intend to exercise this section of this Article shall be required to notify the Company of their intent to do so, in writing, within seventy-two (72) hours, excluding Saturdays, Sundays, and Statutory Holidays, of being notified of their lay-off.
 Employees who bump into another classification shall serve the same appraisal period as outlined in Article 12.3.

-Should an employee prove unsatisfactory he/she shall be laid off and placed on the recall list in their Company seniority.
+Should an employee prove unsatisfactory he/she shall revert to layoff status and placed on the recall list in their Company seniority.